ToolJet/ToolJet/docs/docs/user-authentication/sso/ldap.md

 4. After making the necessary configurations, click the Save Changes button located at the bottom.

 5. Next, proceed to the **[General Settings](/docs/user-authentication/general-settings)** and copy the **Login URL** provided.
-In the General Settings, you have the option to **Enable Signups** if you wish to automatically add new users when their accounts are not found in the SSO.
-If you prefer to disable this option, users will receive an error if their accounts are not found.
+Furthermore, you have the flexibility to choose whether to turn on 'Enable Signups,' allowing users to signup without an invite.
+Through SSO authentication, we check if the user already exists; if so, they can sign in seamlessly.
+Otherwise, an error will be displayed.
+Conversely, with this option disabled, only invited users can log in, provided SSO authentication is successful.

   <div style={{textAlign: 'center'}}>